kattaman/kdata/README.md

 - Description: Longitude coordinates of device sending Kdata.

 ### API
-The API has version 1.0.0 version, it is compatible with Kdata R0 and the documentation can be found at http://www.katthub.com/doc/api.html .
+The API has version 1.0.0 version, it is compatible with Kdata R0 and the documentation can be found at [here] (https://www.katthub.com/doc/api.html) .
 It supports the methods: GET, POST, PUT, DELETE and needs the auth headers x-auth-id and x-auth-token

 An example of use is: